tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 In BDQ, "Test" is used as an informal umbrella term to describe these four vertical concept families (`Validation`, `Issue`, `Measure`, `Amendment`), as they connect and involve terms in both the `Data Quality Needs` and `Data Quality Solutions` layers.
 See the diagram in [BDQ Tests: An Operational Perspective](../bdqtest/index.md#51-bdq-tests-an-operational-perspective-non-normative).

 **Data Quality Needs** begin with a `Use Case`, a formal description of a purpose for which data may be used.
 Each `Use Case` includes a set of `Policies`, which in turn relate to `Data Quality Needs`.
-The `Data Quality Needs` (i.e., `Validation`, `Measure`, `Amendment`, `Issue`) specify the data quality requirement (Need), the relevant `Information Elements` (such as specific [Darwin Core](</home/mole/git/bdq/tg2/_review/index.md#darwin-core> "[Darwin Core](https://dwc.tdwg.org/).
-A Standard intended to facilitate the sharing of information about biological diversity.
-Host of the dwc:namespace [dwc:](http://rs.tdwg.org/dwc/terms/)") terms), and the `Resource Type` the requirement applies to.
+The `Data Quality Needs` (i.e., `Validation`, `Measure`, `Amendment`, `Issue`) specify the data quality requirement (Need), the relevant `Information Elements` (such as specific Darwin Core terms), and the `Resource Type` the requirement applies to.
 A Need defines the properties data must have to be considered fit for use and may include ways to improve unfit data.
 The Tests described in this standard are formal specifications of such Needs for BDQ purposes.

 **Data Quality Mechanisms** are formal descriptions of software or other tools that implement the Tests.
 They execute the `Specifications` defined in the Needs layer.